owencm/ballista/docs/interface_share_target.md

 [`clients.openWindow`](https://www.w3.org/TR/service-workers/#clients-openwindow-method)
 method.

-## System-generated shares (native-to-web)
+## Where do shares come from?

-Share events do not need to come from web requesters.
-The user agent may trigger a share from some external stimulus, such as the user choosing a web app as the target of a system intent.
-As in the web-to-native case, the user agent is responsible for simulating the requester side of the connection and marshalling data into the correct format.

-For example, the user agent may register web handlers into the operating system's native application pickers.
-When the user picks a web handler, the user agent creates a `data` object and invokes the web handler, as if it had been triggered by a web requester.
+Share events can be sent from a variety of places:

+* Built-in trigger (e.g., user picks "Share" from a browser's menu, to share the URL in the address bar).
+* A native application.
+* A web application using the [Ballista Share API](interface_share.md).

+There will usually be a picker that lets the user select a target app.
+This could be the native system app picker, or a user-agent-supplied picker.
+The apps could include other system apps and actions alongside the web app handlers.

+If an event comes from a web app, the `data` field of the event should be a clone of the `data` parameter to `navigator.share`.
+If the event comes from some other source, the user agent may construct the `data` object as appropriate.